Nutty

 So, why would you want one?

 Not only that, but getting a mortgage together will link you financially.
 Basically, if they get into any financial trouble, it might show up on your credit score (a score that’s used to show how good you are with money).
-This means that lenders (the people that give out mortgages) might be less happy to give you another mortgage in the future.
+This means that lenders (the people that give out mortgages) might be less happy to give you another mortgage or loan in the future.

 All this to say that you shouldn’t just get a joint mortgage with any random person you meet in the street.
 Instead, you’ll need to do it with someone you trust.
 Which brings us onto…

-Find the best mortgage for you
+Find the best joint mortgage

-Tembo will find your best deal, fast, all with award-winning service.
+Tembo will find the best joint mortgage deal, fast, all with award-winning service.

 Visit Tembo¹Visit Tembo¹